-This document is © Crown copyright 2002.
+This document is © Crown copyright 2003.
 All rights reserved.
 It is supplied with Meridian 2 to allow you to make effective use of the data.
 Any part of it may be copied for your own business use.
-Business use is defined as actions related to business decision-making or as part of day-to-day operations associated with the running of a business.
+Business use is defined as actions related to business decision making or as part of day-to-day operations associated with the running of your business or organisation.
 No part of this document may be copied or incorporated in products, services or publications you generate for onward sale or as free promotional or support material without the prior written permission of Ordnance Survey.